meefen/meefen/content/publication/_index.md

     text_link_url: /publication/
     show_sidebar_adunit: false # show ad container
 description: |
-  This is home for my research publications, each linked with accompanying preprints, posters, and/or news pieces.
+  This is home for my research publications, each linked with accompanying preprints, posters, and/or news pieces. **See [my CV](../file/BChen-CV-short.pdf) for more details.**
-author: "Bodong Chen"
 # show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only
 # show_author_byline: true